pythondevelopersnepal/aboutus/README.md

 Our software development projects emphasize real-world applications, efficient systems, and user-friendly designs.
 Below are some highlights of our expertise:

 - **Web Development**
   - Creating dynamic websites using CMS like WordPress and frameworks like Django.
+  - Integrating AI capabilities into websites, including machine learning models and natural language processing (NLP) for enhanced user experiences.

 - **Annotation Systems**
   - Designing tools for annotating datasets, including images and videos, enabling AI-driven solutions.